 |Shop CBC Products!|

 Several strains produce high levels of CBC, but many farmers and producers breed their plants to have either high THC or high CBD levels.
 Because of this, plants with significant CBC content can be rare.

-At this time, there are no marijuana plants bred specifically for high CBC concentrations.
+At this time, there are no traditionally associated and publically recognized breeds of Cannabis bred specifically for high CBC concentrations.
 Without the demand for this lesser-known cannabinoid and the lower supply, it can be difficult to find products with a high concentration of CBC, but not impossible.

 Looking for CBC products?
 OilWell CBD can help!